Alert

 Context

-3. The importance of partnerships between health service organisations/health professionals and consumers, whānau and carers is now well established and documented.
+3. The importance of partnerships between health service organisations, health professionals and consumers, whānau and carers is now well established and documented.
 Benefits include improved outcomes, better experience of care, lower costs per case and increased workforce satisfaction.
-One way to provide excellent health care within limited resources is improved engagement with consumers, whānau and carers involving decisions about their own health care and the services they receive.
+One way to provide improved health care within limited resources is to improve engagement with consumers, whānau and carers over decisions about their own health care and the services they receive.

 Scope

-5. All programme plans will include information on how consumers have been considered and included in the planning process.
-This will include in developing evaluation criteria.
+5. All programme plans will contain information on how consumers have been involved in the planning process.
+This includes their involvement in developing evaluation criteria.

-6. All board papers will include a section on ‘implications for consumers’
+6. All board papers will contain a section on ‘implications for consumers.

 8. All consumer representatives will be reimbursed for their time where applicable.